greim/gen/src/chapters/04-generators.md

 }
 ```

 Down in the guts of this tree-traversal algorithm, there's a point where we have the value in-hand.
-But since iteration is a pull model where the consumer decides when to access each value, we can't just let the loop run to completion.
+But we can't just let the loop run to completion.
 We have to hand off a value, then *suspend* the loop mid-flight and wait... somehow.

 ## The solution